Welsh numerals: Use of the decimal system

-Use with nouns
+Use with nouns and mutations

 The singular form of the noun is used with numbers, but for larger numbers an alternative form is permitted, where o ("of") with the plural noun follows the number.
 Except where using this plural form, the noun is placed directly after the number but before any parts of the number that are added using ar ("on") in the traditional system.

 Nouns are also mutated following many numbers.
 Un triggers the soft mutation (treiglad meddal) of feminine nouns, other than those beginning with "ll" and "rh", but not masculine nouns.
 Dau and dwy both trigger the soft mutation (ll and rh included).
 Tri (but not tair) and chwe trigger the aspirate mutation.
 Several higher numbers (pum, saith, wyth, deng, deuddeng, and pymtheng) trigger the nasal mutation when used with blynedd ("year(s)").
 The part of the number immediately preceding the noun will determine any mutation of the noun.
 In the plural form with o, the soft mutation is used as is normal after o.

+The numbers "deg" (ten), "cant" (hundred), and "biliwn" (billion) are masculine, and "mil" (thousand) and "miliwn" (million) are feminine, and the forms of the numbers above must therefore correspond with these (e.g. "dau ddeg", "dau gant", "dau filiwn", and "dwy fil", "dwy filiwn"), this also distinguishes between "(2) biliwn" and "(2) miliwn" which both mutate to "filiwn".

 The following example illustrates several of these points: